fidian/inject-hooks/README.md

 // ): this
 ```

 Add an interceptor to the list for a specific hook name.
 If there's already an interceptor with the same `id` and `name`, then this method will throw.
+Just like how `hooks.on()` works, a filter function can be passed instead of the name and the injector could be added to multiple event streams.

 ```js
 hooks.inject('abort', 'log-to-console', (reason, next) => {